 - The system will then download and install the required files (if connected to a good-speed internet) in 1-2 minutes.
 The time duration may vary for poor network connectivity.

-- Once this is over, restart your PC so that changes made become effective.
+- Once this is over, restart your PC so that the changes made become effective.

 Alternatively, you may also use the DISM tool to create a modified system image and deploy the .NET framework.
 All you require is to open the Command Prompt as an Administrator and execute the below code –